tuanlamit/python-netmiko-script-2/README.md

 These testing switches are used for testing purposes and don't have a management IP address configured (no uplink).

-However, we could access via terminal server.
+However, we could access these switches via a terminal server.

 The testing switches' console ports connect to the octal console cables.